Bringing Course Content into the 21st Century

 CSU Bookstore is one of the pioneers of Inclusive Access programs that have been emulated at college bookstores across the nation.
 Inclusive Access converts physical course materials into instantly accessible, interactive, and adaptive digital content, while reducing the cost to students.
 In short, this model improves access and affordability to course materials for the 21st century.

 Inclusive Access is a method of providing access to course materials when instructors are using interactive courseware platforms or e-books in place of printed text.
 The program allows our campus to reduce student course materials costs in comparison to traditional print text, and ensures that every student has easy access to the content by the first day of class.
 We have upgraded our course materials model to combine affordability and ease of access with 21st century educational tools.
-In Spring 2020, students saved $1.7 million compared to paying for printed materials with an access code included!
+In Fall 2021, students saved over $2 million compared to paying for printed materials with an access code included!

 Main Goals of Inclusive Access